haojiang2020/Integer-Convertor/README.md

 # Integer-Convertor-and-n-plus-one-Layer-Encryption
 Integer converter is the program of functions in dealing with integers, which are of large number of digits.

-(1) See "Instruction of Integer Converter (Python).pdf" for the detials of the functions in the Python program; the corresponding python file is in the folder "Python File/"
+(1) See "Python File/Instruction of Integer Converter (Python).pdf" for the detials of the functions in the Python program; the latest version of the python file is v.
+0.1.0, "Python File/v 0.1.0/integer_converter.py".

 (n+1)-layer encryption is the draft of design for a encryption technique.